ncalson/Chal-15_MechaCar-Statistical-Analysis/README.md

 ### Lot Summary
 ![this is an image](https://github.com/ncalson/Chal-15_MechaCar-Statistical-Analysis/blob/main/images/Deliverable%202_Lot%20Summary.png)

-After looking at the lot summary, it should be noted that Lot 3 has a variance of 170 pounds per square inch, and therefore exceeds the 100 pounds per square inch limit.
+After looking at the lot summary, it should be noted that lot 3 has a variance of 170 pounds per square inch, and therefore exceeds the 100 pounds per square inch limit.

 ## T-Tests on Suspension Coils
 Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.